5.1 Map Fusion Fundamentals

 Shared physical locations are marked with identical names across consecutive segments.
 The algorithm matches same-named points between segments to establish alignment.

-- Point names must match exactly: every character, every capital letter.
-Never reuse a name for a different physical location
+- Point names must match exactly: every character, every capital letter

 - Strongest method: end one segment and start the next without moving the device, marking the same point in both.
 See 5.3 Field Collection